-While the inverse of φ typically does not exist, there is usually a simple relationship between feature-space distance and input-space distance for many commonly used kernels (Williams, 2001).
-In this paper, we use this relationship together with the idea in multidimensional scaling (MDS) (Cox & Cox, 2001) to address the pre-image problem.
-The proposed method is noniterative and involves only linear algebra.
+While the inverse of φ typically does not exist, there is usually a simple relationship between feature-space distance and input-space distance for many commonly used kernels [11].
+In this paper, we use this relationship together with the idea in multidimensional scaling (MDS) [12] to address the pre-image problem.
+The resultant procedure is noniterative and involves only linear algebra.

-Our exposition in the sequel will focus on the preimage problem in kernel PCA, though it can be applied equally well to other kernel methods.
+Our exposition in the sequel will focus on the pre-image problem in kernel PCA.
+However, this can be applied equally well to other kernel methods, such as kernel k-means clustering, as will be experimentally demonstrated in Section IV.
 The rest of this paper is organized as follows.
-Brief introduction to the kernel PCA is given in Section 2.
-Section 3 then describes our proposed method.
-Experimental results are presented in Section 4, and the last section gives some concluding remarks.
+Brief introduction to the kernel PCA is given in Section II.
+Section III then describes our proposed method.
+Experimental results are presented in Section IV, and the last section gives some concluding remarks.
+A preliminary version of this paper has appeared in [13].

-2. Kernel PCA
+II.
+KERNEL PCA

-2.1.
-PCA in the Feature Space
+A. PCA in the Feature Space

-In this Section, we give a short review on the kernel PCA.
-While standard expositions (Mika et al., 1998; Schölkopf et al., 1998b) usually focus on the simpler case where the φ -mapped patterns have been centered, we will carry out this centering explicitly in the following.
+In this section, we give a short review on the kernel PCA.
+For clarity, centering of the φ -mapped patterns will be explicitly performed in the following.